Ns-AnoNymouS/Auto-Forward-Bot/README.md

 - Get the Bot Father Token from [@BotFather](https://telegram.dog/botfather)

-- Paste the token below TG_BOT_TOKEN.
+- Paste the token below BOT_TOKEN.

+- Set AS_COPY value to True if you want to forward messages without forward tag.

 ## How to reach Me ?